johnfraserss/ICS3U/Assignments/19 - Processing - Review Assignment/README.md

 Choose **one** of the two options below to complete.

 1. Create a **simple** 2D game using the Processing programming environment (teacher approval required).
-2. Create a program that replicates a real life simulation (teacher approval required).
+2. Create a program that simulates a real life event: e.g. water pooling, wind resistance on a ball, etc. (teacher approval required).

 Feel free to complete this on your own, or complete this project in pairs (no more than 2 people per group).